 Examines the role of the communication consultant in planning, managing, and assessing organizational communication.
-Research and evaluation of communication strategies employed in organizations provides students with the practical knowledge for conducting communication audits in organizations.
+Research and evaluation of communication strategies employed in organizations provides students with the practical know ledge for conducting communication audits in organizations.
 Periodically.
-Prerequisites: COMA 6320 and 6321.
+Prerequisites: COMA 6320 and 6321, or permission of program director.